aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-layout-in-five-minutes/index.md

 ## Step 4 - Ovrride the default layout title and description meta tags

-The `<head>` tag of `default.html` layout file content that we copied in step 2, contains a `{% seo %}` Liquid template tag parameter that when processed by Jekyll, will generate title and description meta tags used for SEO.
+The `<head>` tag of `default.html` layout file content that we copied in step 2, contains a __seo__ Liquid template tag parameter that when processed by Jekyll, will generate title and description meta tags used for SEO.

-The genrated title meta tag uses the Github repository name as the title text that gets displayed as the title for the blog in the web browser tab.
+The genrated title meta tag uses the Github repository name as the title text that gets displayed for the blog in the web browser tab.

-Similarly the genrated description meta tag uses the optional Github repository description that I enetered when I created the repo as the displayed description in the web browser tab.
+Similarly the genrated description meta tag uses the optional Github repository description text that I enetered when I created the repository.

-To override the repository name and repository description text that are used by default, I added title and description settings to the `_config.yml` that was added by Github pages when I selected the theme in the part 1 of the series.
+To override the repository name and repository description text that are used by default, I added title and description settings to the `_config.yml` that was added by Github pages when I selected the theme in part 1 of the series.

-In order to do so I typed the following in the bash terminal:
+I typed the following in the bash terminal to set the title text to `aregsar` and the description text to `Areg Sarkissians Blog`.:

 ```bash
 echo ''